Frotteurism: Symptoms and classification

 If the individual has not acted on their interest and experiences no distress or impairment, they are considered to have a frotteuristic sexual interest, but not frotteuristic disorder.
 Some sexologists distinguish between frotteurism (as pelvic rubbing) and toucherism (as groping with hands), but the DSM does not.
 Sexologist Kurt Freund described frotteurism and toucherism as courtship disorders that occur at the tactile stage of human courtship.

+Etiology

+There is no consensus as to the reason for why one would partake in frotteurism but there are many theories.
+Such theories include neurophysiologic abnormalities, mental disorders, psycho-social factors and sexual excitement.
+Brain injuries and monoamine pathway abnormalities have been proposed as neurophysiological factors contributing to frotteurism as they can affect dopamine and serotonin pathways, which are associated with impulse control and sexual behaviors.
+Some comorbid mental disorders that can be associated with frotteurism are social anxiety, substance abuse, and a presence of other paraphilia symptoms.
+As for psycho-social factors, abnormal sexual stimuli growing up, sexual abuse, or poor parenting have been proposed as contributing factors.
+This can be seen with a theory that describes it as a way to fantasize the perpetrator and the victim as having an exclusive and caring relationship.

+Diagnosis

+In order to determine if someone is suffering from frotteuristic disorder, the individual goes through a set of clinical interviews and diagnostic criteria that are based on DSM-5.
+In some cases, laboratory workup and imaging are ordered to exclude other possible causes.
+Interviewing the individual is used to determine their history, such as any family history, sexual abuse, psychiatric disorders, chronic physical illness, or substance abuse.
+In younger individuals, a clinician may gather information about their academic performance, family dynamics, and any other home or developmental factors that may contribute to behavioral difficulties.

 Prevalence and legality

 The prevalence of frotteurism is unknown.
 The DSM estimates that 10–14% of men seen in clinical settings for paraphilias or hypersexuality have frotteuristic disorder, indicating that the population prevalence is lower.
 However, frotteuristic acts, as opposed to frotteuristic disorder, may occur in up to 30% of men in the general population.
 The majority of frotteurs are male and the majority of victims are female, although female on male, female on female, and male on male frotteurs exist.
 This activity is often done in circumstances where the victim cannot easily respond, in a public place such as a crowded train or concert.
 Marco Vassi's story "Subway Dick" is an example of such acts in a train.

 Usually, such nonconsensual sexual contact is viewed as a criminal offense: a form of sexual assault albeit often classified as a misdemeanor with minor legal penalties.
 Conviction may result in a sentence or psychiatric treatment.